 The Miss Hamilton Pageant was established in 1974 by a group of dedicated women involved in several local organizations.
 The Coterie Club, Cosmopolitan Club, and Twentieth Century Club served as the original sponsors.
 Linda Chadwick Tringas was named the first director.
 Nineteen young women entered the stage to the song, "More."
 Talent included vocal performance, instrumental and piano arrangements, string art, twirling, wardrobe display, and monologue.
 The first Miss Hamilton was Sandra Tice, a charismatic contestant that won the judges over with her comedic performance of the Edith Ann character made popular by Lily Tomlin on Rowen and Martin's Laugh-In.
 Our first Miss Hamilton was awarded $100 and ten Marion County businesses furnished her Miss Alabama wardrobe.

 A number of former Miss Hamilton titleholders have worked with the Miss Hamilton Board of Directors as board members, volunteers, or advisors.
 The current Miss Hamilton Director was Miss Hamilton in 1987.
 Several Miss Hamilton associates have also transitioned to working with Miss Alabama.
 One of the founders, Kathy Holloway, became a much beloved and longtime backstage mom at the Miss Alabama Pageant.
 She worked with the pageant until her death in 2011.
 Our first Miss Hamilton, Sandra Tice Seals, continues to work with Miss Alabama, serving as a backstage mom each year.
 Miss Hamilton 1986 RaJane Chadwick Johnson is currently an official judge for Miss Alabama preliminaries.
 Mitzi McDaniel became involved with Miss Hamilton in its earliest years and eventually served as director.
-She is now a field director for Miss Alabama, traveling to local preliminaries, providing guidance and support to ensure that the high standards of the Miss America Organization are consistently met.
+She is now a field director for Miss Alabama, along with Miss Hamilton 2012 Sarai Ingle who joined her in 2023.